How To Identify Parental Alienation Syndrome And Seek Help

 Gardner later noted that for a situation to qualify as PAS, it must occur amid difficult custody transitions after a divorce or separation, the child previously had a strong bond with the targeted parent, should currently have a strong bond with the alienating parent, and display overtly negative behaviors and attitudes toward the targeted parent.

 Whether you or your former partner is the alienating parent, here are some signs that your child may be experiencing parental alienation.
 This is by no means a complete list.
-Speak to your therapist or lawyer to learn more about what constitutes PA.
+Speak to your therapist or family lawyer to learn more about what constitutes PA.

 Blaming the targeted parent for financial issues or using the other parent as a reason the child can’t participate in an activity.
 For example, the child may hear, “I’m sorry you have to quit karate lessons.
 Since your father left us, we have no money to spare.”

-Argument Encouragement
+Argument encouragement

 The alienating parent takes the child’s side in disagreements, encourages them to argue with the targeted parent, and provides no help in finding solutions.